Michaelar1/Basic_CSharp_Projects/README.md

 ## Project Descriptions

+### Overload Method Assignment
+  In this assignment, I used C# and Visual Studio to create three methods with the same name.
+The first took in an integer, added it with another integer, and then returned the result.
+The second took in a decimal, added it with another decimal and returned the result.
+The third took in a string parameter and returned an integer result.
+I then called all three methods and printed the results to the console.
+This used class creation, methods, overload methods, data casting, and math operators.

 ### Calling Methods Assignment
-  This was a C# that takes an integer input from the user and runs that integer through three math methods created in a class and then prints them to the console.
+  This was a C# program that takes an integer input from the user and runs that integer through three math methods created in a class and then prints them to the console.
 This used class creation, methods, data casting, and math operators.

 ### Exception Handling Assignment
   For this assignment, I created a program using C# in Visual Studio that takes an integer input from the user and then loops through a list of integers, dividing each by the user input.
 It utilizes a try/catch block to alert the user if they try to divide by zero, use a string instead of an integer, or have any other possible errors.
 This also uses a foreach loop, an integer list, math operators, and data casting.